Healthdirect Free Australian health advice you can count on.

 • academic demands

-• comparison — perceived differences between them and the people they know
+• comparison — noticing differences between themselves and others

-The physical changes they undergo during puberty can also be overwhelming or scary.
+The physical changes they experience during puberty can also be overwhelming or scary.
 Stress can significantly impact how their brain develops.
-It's important to support your teen during this time, by:
+It's important to support your teen during this time by:

-• helping them to understand the effects of puberty on their bodies and emotions
+• helping them understand the effects of puberty on their bodies and emotions

 • encouraging positive behaviour

-Introduce and encourage your child to take part in a range of activities and positive experiences — both inside and outside of school.
-This helps to support their development.
+Introduce and encourage your child to take part in a range of activities and positive experiences within and outside of school.
+This supports their development.

 Sleep